xzj-14035/tgutils/README.rst

 Caching
 .......

-You can use the :py:class:`tgutils.cache.Cache` class for a thread-safe cache mechanism.
+You can use the :py:class:`tgutils.cache.Cache` class for a lightweight generic cache mechanism.
+It uses weak references to hold onto expensive-to-compute data.

 YAML
 ....